xtianus/gradle-js-plugin/README.md

 # Fix of original version for Gradle 6.5.1
+You can download the jar from the "dist" folder or build it yourself:

+1a.
+Download the jar from the "dist" folder, or
-1. Clone the repo (or download the zip) then run "gradlew build" to create the jar in /build/libs.
+1b.
+Clone the repo (or download the zip) then run "gradlew build" to create the jar in /build/libs.
 2. In your build.gradle:

 ```